Hemanth-Raju-311/Underwater-Plastic-Surveillance-with-YOLOv9/README.md

 ### Example Output

-Here are some example result of the Underwater Plastic Detection System:
+Here is an example result of the Underwater Plastic Detection System:

    ![Detection 1](Results/validation/val_batch1_pred.jpg)